Cost Sharing FAQ

 What is Cost-Sharing?

-Cost-Sharing is a technique for multiple Clients to share the cost and images from an architectural photoshoot.
+Cost-Sharing is a simple plan for multiple Clients to share the cost and images from an architectural photoshoot.
+While it’s name may conjure concerns about partially owning a condo in Cancun, this plan is actually a real win-win for all involved.

 Why is Cost-Sharing helpful with Architectural Photography?

-Unlike most other kinds of session photography (weddings, headshots, etc.), architectural photography captures the end result of all the many groups of people who’ve contributed their craft and expertise to the project.
-And all too often, after the photoshoot is done & delivered, these various parties come forward asking if they can use the photos.
+Unlike most types of photography, like weddings or headshots, architectural photography captures the final result of all the talented people who’ve contributed their craft and expertise to the project.
+And all too often, after the photoshoot is done & delivered, people pop up asking if they can use the photos.
 Along with predictable questions like “Do you have something that shows more of the flooring?”

-I’m always happy to hear other people like the photos so much they want to use them for themselves.
-But it does put the Client and myself in the awkward position of explaining that the images have expressly been paid for and licensed to just the Client, who cannot just share them away with friends and colleagues.
-This is then followed up by conversations about things like “additional license fees,” “copyright law,” and “usage rights.”
-And then finally, “no, we did not take a picture with more of the floor.”
+I’m always happy to hear that people like the photos so much they want to use them themselves.
+But it puts both the client and me in the awkward position of explaining that the images were paid for and licensed specifically to the client, who can’t just share them with friends and colleagues.
+This usually leads to conversations about things like “additional license fees,” “copyright law,” and “usage rights.”
+And eventually, “no, we didn’t take a picture with more of the floor.”

-Cost-Sharing is an efficient, transparent and equitable way of allowing other interested parties to use the photos and be involved from the beginning as collaborative partners.
+That’s where cost-sharing comes in.
+It’s a clear, simple, and fair way to let other interested parties use the photos and be involved from the beginning as collaborative partners.

 How Does Cost-Sharing Work?

-For example, if the initial quote for the project is $1500, and a 2nd Client is added, the price would become $1800.
-If a 3rd Client is added, then it becomes $2100.
+For example, if the initial quote for the project is $1500 and a second client is added, the price would become $1800.
+If a third client is added, it becomes $2100.

-Using the example of 3 Clients (the initial client plus 2 invitees) the grand total goes from $1500 to $2100, but the cost per Client drops to only $700.
+Using the example of three clients (the initial client plus two invitees), the grand total goes from $1500 to $2100, but the cost per client drops to only $700.

-The price is less than half.
-But the scope, vision and delivery of photos are exactly the same.
+The price is less than half, but the scope, vision, and delivery of photos remain exactly the same.

 What kind of Clients participate in Cost-Sharing?

 Architectural projects invariably involve a large group of people working together.
-These include Architects, Builders, Subcontractors, Designers, Decorators and Stagers, along with supply vendors.
-Looking beyond those who worked physically on the project, it also can include Owners, Investors, Real Estate Agents, Building Managers, Finance Officers or anyone else who would want to market their involvement.
+These include architects, builders, subcontractors, designers, decorators, and stagers, along with supply vendors.
+Beyond those who physically worked on the project, it can also include owners, investors, building managers, finance officers, or anyone else who wants to market their involvement.

 Who benefits from Cost-Sharing?

-Also, Copyright laws and usage agreements can be complicated concepts.
-Cost-Sharing creates a transparent process that allows additional parties to legally and equitably use the images.
+Also, copyright laws and usage agreements can be complicated concepts.
+Cost-sharing creates a transparent process that allows additional parties to legally and fairly use the images.

 How exactly does Cost-Sharing work?